-INTRODUCTION
+1 | INTRODUCTION

-The increase in the prevalence of allergic diseases over the last decades has been associated with lifestyle changes in industrialised countries.
-One of the lifestyle factors thought to be important is the diet.1 Nutritional factors and their interaction with the gut microbiota influence immunological processes, especially early in life.2 Even though it has been suggested that nutrition during infancy might play a major role in the development of allergies later on in childhood, successful strategies for allergy prevention based on infant's diet are still needed.3
+The increase in the prevalence of allergic diseases over the last decades has been associated with lifestyle changes in industrialized countries.
+One of the lifestyle factors thought to be important is the diet.
+Nutritional factors and their interaction with the gut microbiota influence immunological processes, especially early in life.
+Even though it has been suggested that nutrition during infancy might play a major role in the development of allergies later on in childhood, successful strategies for allergy prevention based on infant's diet are still needed.

-Among children from the Protection against Allergy-Study in Rural Environments (PASTURE) birth cohort study, we previously showed that an increased diversity of food introduced within the first year of life might have a protective effect on allergy.4 Moreover, we and others observed a strong reduction in the risk for development of atopic dermatitis and asthma later in life when yogurt, butter, or vegetables and fruits were introduced in the first year of life.4-7 fermentation of fibers.8 Microbial fermentation and SCFA generation occurs primarily in the large intestine, while dietary-derived SCFAs may have immunological effects in both the small and large intestine.
+Among children from the Protection against Allergy-Study in Rural Environments (PASTURE) birth cohort study, we previously showed that an increased diversity of food introduced within the first year of life might have a protective effect on allergy.
+Moreover, we and others observed a strong reduction in the risk for the development of atopic dermatitis and asthma later in life when yogurt, butter, or vegetables and fruits were introduced in the first year of life.4-7

+We therefore hypothesized that short-chain fatty acids (SCFAs) might mediate some of the protective effects associated with early life consumption of these foods.
+Dairy products such as yogurt and butter contain SCFAs (eg, 100 g of butter contains 2.7 g butyrate and 100 g of yogurt contains 0.1 g butyrate), while SCFAs are also metabolites produced by intestinal bacteria through fermentation of fibers.
+Microbial fermentation and SCFA generation occur primarily in the large intestine, while dietary-derived SCFAs may have immunological effects in both the small and large intestine.
 Fecal SCFA levels reflect the combination of dietary intake and in situ generated SCFAs.
-The major SCFAs are acetate, propionate and butyrate, which have been shown to have anti-inflammatory properties including promoting the expansion of regulatory T cells via inhibition of histone deacetylation, and induction of IgA production by mucosal B cells.9-12 SCFA effects are mediated by epigenetic mechanisms or G-protein coupled receptor signalling and have been shown in murine models to protect against colitis, inflammatory arthritis, and allergic diseases.^{9, 13-17} Microbial metabolism and SCFAs production strongly influences the growth of beneficial bacteria in the gastrointestinal tract.18
+The major SCFAs are acetate, propionate, and butyrate, which have been shown to have anti-inflammatory properties including promoting the expansion of regulatory T cells via inhibition of histone deacetylation, and induction of IgA production by mucosal B cells.9-12 SCFA effects are mediated by epigenetic mechanisms or G protein-coupled receptor signaling and have been shown in murine models to protect against colitis, inflammatory arthritis, and allergic diseases.9,13-17 Microbial metabolism and SCFA production strongly influence the growth of beneficial bacteria in the gastrointestinal tract.